On this page:

 On Sept.
 30, 2005, EPA finalized a cleanup plan that called for excavating soil and disposing of it off site, in conjunction with soil vapor extraction.
 The plan also called for excavating surface soil on an adjacent residential parcel.
 In addition, homes affected by contamination were to be connected to the Middletown water supply as an alternative source of water.
 If this connection is not possible for any reason, a connection to a new groundwater source must be developed.
 Monitoring and filtration, as well as the provision of bottled water as necessary, will also continue.

 EPA has completed the cleanup of the former Merriam Manufacturing Company source area and that component of the Site is being monitored and maintained by CTDEEP.
 EPA has completed the design is working with the US Army Corps of Engineers to construct a water line that will provide water to the area within the Durham Meadows Superfund Site.
+Water line construction will begin in 2019.
 EPA has completed the design for the Durham Manufacturing Company source area component of the Site.

 CTDEEP and the Durham Manufacturing Company continue to sample residential wells and maintain the water treatment systems.